hanabu/lambda-web/README.md

 ### Lambda

-* Create lambda function with custom runtime.
-Choose "Provide your own bootstrap on Amazon Linux 2"
+* Create lambda function with `provided.al2` custom runtime.
+Choose "Provide your own bootstrap on Amazon Linux 2" .
 * Upload ZIP file described above.
+* IAM role, memory settings, etc. are as your demands. \
+  As sample code above consumes only 30MB of memory, many simple Rust app can fit in 128MB setting.

 ### API Gateway